0x29a/clone_course/README.rst

    (note: edx-platform should have the changes from `this commit`_)
 .. _this commit: https://github.com/open-craft/edx-platform/commit/6dbef5a2478cc683bc17111024892edabf47b50e
 2. Create a Python 3 virtual environment for the project.
-3. Install the required Python packages by running the command:``make upgrade && make dev.requirements``.
+3. Install the required Python packages by running the command:``make upgrade && make dev_requirements``.
 4. Start the services for this project by running the command:``make dev.up``.
 5. Setup required oauth application with LMS, by running the command:``./provision-clone_course.sh``.